 Rodna National Park

 The park is home to a large variety of flora and fauna species, some of which are protected by law.
-In Rodna you will also find the highest mountain peak in the Eastern Carpathian Mountains - Pietrosu Mare, reaching an altitude of 2,303 meters.
-Besides the high peaks, the Rodna National Park is a great destination to explore some truly amazing caves (such as Grota Zanelor or Jgheabul lui Zalion, the most difficult to cross cave in Romania) or some of the glacial lakes (such as Lala Mare or Lala Mica).
+In Rodna, you will also find the highest mountain peak in the Eastern Carpathian Mountains - Pietrosu Mare, reaching an altitude of 2,303 meters.
+Besides the high peaks, the Rodna National Park is a great destination to explore some genuinely amazing caves (such as Grota Zanelor or Jgheabul lui Zalion, the most difficult to cross cave in Romania) or some of the glacial lakes (such as Lala Mare or Lala Mica).

 Botosani Old Town

-*While in Brasov you may also want to consider visiting Rasnov Fortress, one of the best-preserved fortification built in middle ages.
+*While in Brasov, you may also want to consider visiting Rasnov Fortress, one of the best-preserved fortification built in middle ages.